rolandwalker/express/README.markdown

 variable in customize will install convenience aliases outside the `alert-` namespace.
 This is disabled by default.

-The function `aler-message-noformat` is also available, but it is not quite a drop-in replacement for `message`.
+The function `alert-message-noformat` is also available, but it is not quite a drop-in replacement for `message`.

 Some of the functions require the availability of [notify.el](http://emacswiki.org/emacs/notify.el), [todochiku.el](http://www.emacswiki.org/emacs/ToDoChiKu),